Does Worker’s Compensation Cover Covid-19?

 What to Do If You Have Been Infected on the Job

 When compensation is allowed the employer is responsible for all related medical bills, lost wages, and possibly other benefits.
 If you believe you were infected on the job, do not delay in contacting a lawyer.
 There are immediate steps to take to document your claim.
-Cohen & Winters handles worker’s compensation cases in New Hampshire and would be happy to speak with you about your claim.
+Cohen & Winters handle worker’s compensation cases in New Hampshire and would be happy to answer the question does worker’s compensation cover Covid-19.